-That's why Timothy should flee temptation, and in its place "pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart."
+That's why Timothy should not only flee temptation, but instead 2:22 "pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart."
+He needs to flee temptation, but sink new roots in Christ.

-Verse 23, "But avoid foolish and ignorant disputes, knowing that they generate strife."
+Verse 23, 2:23 "But avoid foolish and ignorant disputes, knowing that they generate strife."
 What difference does it make how many angels fit on the head of a pin?
 Some issues make good argument, but nothing else!

-"And a servant of the Lord must not quarrel but be gentle to all, able to teach, patient, in humility correcting those who are in opposition..."
+2:24 "And a servant of the Lord must not quarrel but be gentle to all, able to teach, patient, 2:25 in humility correcting those who are in opposition..."
 A servant of the Lord corrects others while watching his own step.
 Nobody has perfect doctrine.
 We all have blind spots, areas where we can learn.
 We need humility...

-"If God perhaps will grant them repentance, so that they may know the truth, and that they may come to their senses and escape the snare of the devil, having been taken captive by him to do his will."
+2:25 "If God perhaps will grant them repentance, so that they may know the truth, 2:26 and that they may come to their senses and escape the snare of the devil, having been taken captive by him to do his will."
 Notice, when a person comes to his senses, and escapes the snare of Satan, it's the result of God granting repentance.

 Only God's Spirit can truly change a person's heart.
-Thus, we pray for those ensnared... and for you...
+Thus, today we need to pray for those ensnared...